 Frequently Asked Questions

-We are always happy to discuss our leadership and service model and active campus military clubs and student organizations, but the following cover some of the most common FAQs.
+Coast Guard and admissions staff are here to answer your questions.
+We are always happy to discuss our leadership and service model, active campus military clubs and student organizations.
+The following covers some of the most commonly asked questions.

 What is the Coast Guard Auxiliary?